Hamburger Menu IconMenu Close Icon

 For the people He put in our path

-At home and in school, daytime or night
+At home and at school, day or night

 And give her a reason to smile

-You helps ease the burden more than you can know
+You help ease the burden more than you can imagine.

-But Hashem, He keeps track and He always pays back
+But Hashem, He watches what is happening and always repays

 Thank you for being a true friend

-You helped us to see how much good there can be
+You helped us understand how much good can be